 - If your neighbours are creating a disturbance, try to talk to them first.
 It is common that the person is not aware of the disturbance.

 - If the situation doesn’t improve, please report this to us.
-During daytime hours, contact your local Customer Manager.
+During daytime hours, reach out to your contact person for the area.
 For disturbances after business hours, call the Disturbance Watch at 013-14 84 44.
 When reporting the problem, you must provide your name and telephone number, but we will never share this information with the person who is causing the disturbance.
 The Disturbance watch will go to the location to check the situation and then talk to the neighbour creating the problem.
 All events, including those that cannot be confirmed, should be reported to us.
 Repeated or serious disturbances may lead to termination of the lease.